VirendraMekhle/flask_app/README.md

            ('Gagan Sahu', 'gsahu@gmail.com', 'User'),
            ('Mohit Sahu', 'mohitsahu@gmail.com', 'Manager');

-        B. Retrieve all users from the "users" table:
+          Retrieve all users from the "users" table:
            - Select * From users;

-        C. Retrieve a specific user by their ID:
+          Retrieve a specific user by their ID:
            - Select name , email , role  OR [Select *]
              from users
              where id = 1;